Pavlos Sidiropoulos: Personal life and death

 In 1990, Sidiropoulos began experiencing paralysis in his arm, which doctors diagnosed as left plexus arm paralysis.
 He took a break from live performances after the diagnosis and the death of his mother.
 That summer, he went to rehab in Naxos for his prolonged heroin use, a topic he touched on many times in his music.
 On 6 December, he fell into a heroin-induced coma at a friend's house in Neos Kosmos and died in transit to the hospital after suffering a heart attack caused by the overdose.
 He is buried in the Kokkinos Milos Cemetery in Nea Filadelfeia.

-Sidiropoulos collaborated and was romantically involved with poet Giola Anagnostopoulou between 1977-1980.
+Sidiropoulos collaborated and was romantically involved with poet Giola Anagnostopoulou between 1977 and 1980.
 As she was also a known heroin user, she was accused by tabloids after his death of introducing the drug to Sidiropoulos.
 His friends denied the claims, saying that he did heroin prior to meeting Anagnostopoulou.

 Sidiropoulos was openly leftist and habitually voted for the Communist Party of Greece (KKE).
 Many of his songs criticize Greek politics.